 I love making cards with alcohol ink backgrounds.
 Here's a bright one I made so you can see what I mean.
 I use this technique in scrapbooking too to make …

 This card was made using a template, the stamps are from the new range called Daisy and Dandelion which were coloured in with copics.
-Thank …
+Andrea …

 Here is a card I made for a special friend of mine's friend who died of Motor Neuron disease.
 It was rather a quick card to make.
 I cut the cross out …